fsavje/math-with-slack/README.md

    ```
    python math-with-slack.py
    Several verisons of Slack were installed.
-    0: /mnt/c/Users/***/AppData/Local/slack/app-4.9.0/resources/app.asar
+    0: /mnt/c/Users/***/AppData/Local/slack/app-4.9.0/resources/app.asar (default)
     1: /mnt/c/Users/***/AppData/Local/slack/app-4.8.0/resources/app.asar
    Please select a version (#/Stop): 1
    ```

    You can either enter the number indicating one of the listed versions or type Enter to select the first one.
-If you want to stop the script, you can enter `Stop`.

    **Currently, we only support Slack installed from [Slack installer](https://slack.com/downloads/windows).
    If your Slack is installed through Microsoft Store, `math-with-slack` is not able to modifiy files in `WindowsApps`